Conditional Expectation Bounds with Applications in Cryptography

-The reduction used in Theorem~\ref{weaktostrong} is not security preserving because $\mathcal R^*$ makes one query, of length $n^{c+2}$, to the $G'$ oracle.
-If the security of $F'$ against $G'$ is $S'(n)$, then the security of $F$ against $G$ is of the same order as $S'(n^{c+2})$, which is not of the same order as $S'(n)$ when $S'(n)$ is reasonably fast-growing.
+The reduction used in Theorem~\ref{weaktostrong} is not security preserving because $\mathcal R^*$ makes just one query to the $G'$ oracle and it is of length $n^{c+2}$.
+If the security of $F'$ against $G'$ is $S'(n)$, then the security of $F$ against $G$ is of the same order as $S'(n^{c+2})$, which is not of the same order as $S'(n)$ in general.

-We apply Theorem~\ref{mainthm}(ii) to show that the reduction of Goldreich \etal\ \cite{goldreich:1990} is security preserving.
-In particular, $S(n)$ is essentially $S'(n+\omega(\log n))$, which is of the same order as $S'(n)$.
+We apply Theorem~\ref{mainthm}(ii) to show that the reduction of Goldreich \etal\ \cite{goldreich:1990} is security preserving, in fact, that $S(n)$ is essentially $S'(n+\omega(\log n))$, which is of the same order as $S'(n)$.
 This reduction applies just to one-way permutations rather than arbitrary one-way functions.
 It uses the set of $t$-walks in a hybrid expander-permutation directed graph in place of a direct power and $\beta$-independence in place of independence.